AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

 > [Stuff] that I can't control?
 Well I guess there's always space [and fortune].
 Really the pace of progress on Mars depends on the pace of progress of SpaceX to work [...] achieve a good launch [rate], our success rate with Falcon 9 is roughly 93%, it's not out of [...] with some launch vehicles, it needs to be a lot better, and we, the Falcon Heavy the launch timeline, schedule to, and make sure that we [...] [that we've got sufficient cashflow to] fund launch [properly], and of course I will [double ...] personally.
-There's a big committee of individuals who want to do that, and [...] some point in there future there may be a, well I have no idea if there will be but there might be a NASA [COTS] programme, or something like that, [...]necessary really, this is ultimately about maximising probability that the future is good and minimising existential risk, so I think [whatever means] increases that probability is good.
+There's a big committee of individuals who want to do that, and [...] some point in there future there may be a, well I have no idea if there will be but there might be a NASA [COTS] programme, or something like that, [...]necessary really, <mark>this is ultimately about maximising probability that the future is good and minimising existential risk</mark>, so I think [whatever means] increases that probability is good.
 So I think fundamental [technical] obstacles to what we've proposed [...] [a lot of quality engineering]

 10:30
 {:.muted.smaller.right}